now 0.48.0

 $ now hello

-That's why Now offers commands: they are what your users (project developers, probably) are going to call through the command line.
+That's why Now offers commands: they are what your

-• Changes were made? now test
+now build - Changes were made?

-• Tests passed and you want to make sure nobody is working outside a feature branch? now push
+now test - Tests passed and you want to make sure nobody is working

 REPL